aisepucrio/EoCS/README.md

 ![Overview](overview.png)

-In this study, we conduct an analysis of developers' responses to code smells using eye-tracking technology.
-We examine 13 code snippets, each potentially containing one of three types of code smells: data class, feature envy or long method.
-Our objective is to understand the cognitive load these smells impose on developers during program comprehension.
-Data was collected from 12 participants, who performed tasks involving the analysis of these code snippets.
-We measured fixation to determine how different code smells influence developers' attention and cognitive effort.
-Using metrics such as Average Fixation Duration (AFD) and fixation count (FC), our study provides insights into the impact of code smells on developers' cognitive processes.
+In this study, we conducted an analysis of developers' responses to code smells using eye-tracking technology.
+We examined 13 code snippets, each potentially containing one of three types of code smells: data class, feature envy, or long method.
+Our objective was to understand the cognitive load these smells impose on developers during program comprehension.

+The code snippets were selected from the "MLCQ" (Madeyski Lewowski Code Quest) dataset, which includes 4,770 manually reviewed code samples from 792 open-source projects.
+This dataset was chosen for its robustness and relevance, as it was developed with the support of 26 experienced industry developers who provided detailed severity classifications for various code smells.

+Data was collected from 12 participants, who analyzed the selected code snippets while their eye movements were tracked.
+The experiment took place in a controlled university environment, ensuring minimal external interference.
+We measured fixation metrics, such as Average Fixation Duration (AFD) and fixation count (FC), to determine how different code smells influence developers' attention and cognitive effort.

+All participants provided informed consent, and their data were anonymized to protect their privacy.

 -----